-This is your chance to visit the "Land beyond the Wall" and see it brought to life with tales of the "Seven Kingdoms" by local guide Jon Thor Benediktsson, who also guided the Game of Thrones crew on set during filming in this area.
+This is your chance to visit the “Land beyond the Wall” and see it brought to life with tales of the “Seven Kingdoms” by local guide Jon Thor Benediktsson, who also guided the Game of Thrones crew on set during filming in this area.
 This Game of Thrones Tour is simply a must for any GOT fan.

-Today you will be entering the otherworldly landscapes of Lake Mývatn where the scenes for „North of the Wall" were filmed.
+Today you will be entering the otherworldly landscapes of Lake Myvatn where the scenes for „North of the Wall” were filmed.

 It quickly becomes apparent why the Game of Thrones production crew were drawn to this area as the majestic Waterfall of the Gods, Godafoss, greets you.